awslabs/aws-athena-query-federation/athena-oracle/README.md

 ```

 These handlers support one database instance and must provide `default` connection string parameter.
 All other connection strings are ignored.

 The current version of oracle connector supports ssl based connection for Amazon RDS instances only.
+  - Specifically support for TLS and only for the authentication of the server by the client (no mutual auth support since RDS does not support it).

 **Example property for a single oracle instance supported by a Lambda function:**